smmr-software/mabel/README.md

 #### Keys

-The `keys` key allows the user to configure their key bindings in both the home and add prompt screen.
+The `keys` key allows the user to configure their key bindings in both the home and add torrent screen.
 To remap a specific key, use the key `keys.SCREEN.ACTION`.
 The property `key` selects the actual key being used ([with names and options defined by Bubble Tea]), `icon` defines the icon in the help menu, and `desc` defines the help text in the help